kieran-s/jperezruiz-subnautica-mods/SeamothSpeedUpgrades/README.md

-﻿# Subnautica SeaMoth Speed Upgrades (BepInEx)
+﻿# Subnautica Seamoth Speed Upgrades (BepInEx)

-Some insane speed upgrades for the SeaMoth.
+Some insane speed upgrades for the Seamoth.

-Four new modules to craft for the SeaMoth to increase the speed up to 500%.
+Four new modules to craft for the Seamoth to increase the speed up to 500%.

 ## Acknowledgements